dragonsbootcampllc/Back-End-2023/Week_2/Task_2.md

 ## Hello, today I want to explain TCP to you

-In this post, I will cover the following topics:
+In this post, I will cover the following topics :

 1. [**History of TCP**](#1-history-of-tcp)
 2. [**What is TCP?**](#2-what-is-tcp)